 5. You Can Plan Your Activities – Since the time you spend in the garden is weather dependent, having insight into what Mother Nature has in store can help you better manage everything from planting to harvesting, to bring your garden ideas to life.
 Adding lightning detection to your weather station’s capabilities can also help keep you safe when working in your garden.

-"Weather completely 100% effects my business because I am concerned about heat or cold in relationship to growing,” Coronado said.
-“I am also concerned about how much water I get during a rainfall or what the wind might be.
-All of this effects the plants in my garden, so it becomes important to me to know directly.
+"Weather completely 100% effects my business because I am concerned about heat or cold in relation to growing,” Coronado said.
+“I am also concerned about how much water I get during rainfall or what the wind might be.
+All of this affects the plants in my garden, so it becomes important to me to know directly.
 Being able to better understand the weather makes gardening easier and my job easier.”
 "You can't really succeed in gardening without understanding your climate and its typical weather patterns," Purdy added.
-"Tracking the weather yourself gives you the best understanding of your micro climate.”
+"Tracking the weather yourself gives you the best understanding of your microclimate.”